Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 Nurses must be able to analyze a situation and make quick judgments based on their analysis.

-Don’t forget about the other potential difficult coworkers such as providers, hospital administrator and the list keeps on going.
+Don’t forget about the other potential difficult coworkers such as providers, hospital administrator and so forth.

 Being a nurse can be challenging, but it’s a very rewarding career.